-Sprint: Starting almost directly below the Historic Suspension Bridge, swimmers will start in age group waves for a 400 meter rectangular swim in Lake Brazos.
+Sprint: Starting almost directly below the Historic Suspension Bridge, swimmers will start in age group waves for a 400-meter rectangular swim in Lake Brazos.
 Despite being an open-water swim, the course will be very beginner-friendly with the swimmers never being more than 50 meters from land.
 City of Waco lifeguards will be posted on shore and on boats.
 The swimmers will cross beneath the Suspension Bridge before exiting, which will make the bridge an excellent viewing platform for spectators.

 Olympic: The starting and ending point will be the same as the Sprint, but the distance will be a more challenging 1500 meters.
 The Olympic swimmers will pass underneath three additional bridges and spectators will have access to the concrete river-walk for the entire distance.

-USAT Wetsuit rules apply: Each age group participant shall be permitted to wear a wetsuit without penalty in any event sanctioned by USA Triathlon up to and including a water temperature of 78 degrees Fahrenheit.
-When the water temperature is greater than 78 degrees, but less than 84 degrees Fahrenheit, age group participants may wear a wet suit at their own discretion, provided however that participants who wear a wet suit within this temperature range shall not be eligible for prizes or awards.
+USAT Wetsuit rules will apply: Each age group participant shall be permitted to wear a wetsuit without penalty in any event sanctioned by USA Triathlon up to and including a water temperature of 78 degrees Fahrenheit.
+When the water temperature is greater than 78 degrees, but less than 84 degrees Fahrenheit, age group participants may wear a wetsuit at their own discretion, provided however that participants who wear a wet suit within this temperature range shall not be eligible for prizes or awards.
 Age group participants shall not wear wet suits in water temperatures equal to or greater than 84 degrees Fahrenheit.

-Water temperature will be posted at packet pickup Saturday, July 23rd.
+Water temperature will be posted at packet pickup Saturday, July 14.
 Official water temp will be posted in transition race morning.